AsjmSitd/hello-world/README.md

 # hello-world
-hello-worls for tools learning
+hello-world for tools learning
-It is about leatning
+It is about learning